 I’m certainly not on track to be saving that kind of money this year, but even though I’m only earning $200 a week, I’m still saving.
 My goal is far different this year, but I’m still managing to fit in plenty of travel (long weekends away once a month since we moved to Mexico!).

 Maybe $10,000 isn’t realistic for you right now either and that’s perfectly okay.
+Sometimes late payments are what you have to do to make it through the week.
 The goal is to start being more aware of what you’re spending your money on and learn how to cut costs where you can.
 The goal is to learn what is most important to you and to focus your spending on that instead.

 If you buy a new shirt, go out for a few drinks, or drive when you could have walked, the world will keep on spinning.
 There will always be more opportunities to save.